-If you’re moving into a new place, or if your trusty old model has finally given up, then you might be wondering how much do vacuums cost, and how much should I be looking to fork out on a new one?
-Whilst there are ballpark estimates on what you can expect to spend, the exact figure will depend on the specifications and features you need, so we’ve got you covered with the in-depth breakdown of all of that below.
+If you’re moving into a new place, or if your trusty old model has finally given up, you might wonder how much vacuums cost and how much you should be looking to fork out on a new one.
+There are ballpark estimates on what you can expect to spend, but the exact figure will depend on the specifications and features you need, so we’ve got you covered with an in-depth breakdown below.

 Vacuum cleaner features to look for

-Laurie Bilson, Floorcare Expert at Miele GB, says “It’s important to research which features would be beneficial to your household and decide whether paying extra for those features is important to you.
+Laurie Bilson, Floorcare Expert at Miele GB, says, “It’s important to research which features would benefit your household and decide whether paying extra for those features is important to you.
 For example, if you suffer from allergies or are looking to benefit from fresher air in your home, you might consider investing in a vacuum cleaner with a comprehensive filtration system.
-Look for models with a HEPA or Hygiene Lifetime filter which will trap 99.98% - 99.999% of fine dust, and in turn release cleaner air back into your home.”
+Look for models with a HEPA or Hygiene Lifetime filter which will trap 99.98% - 99.999% of fine dust and, in turn, release cleaner air back into your home.”

-Buying a cheap vacuum once will be enough to put you off for life, especially when it comes to the hassle of trying to clear dirt and debris from an unreliable unit.
+Buying a cheap vacuum once will be enough to put you off for life, especially when trying to clear dirt and debris from an unreliable unit.

 How much should you spend on a vacuum cleaner?

 Reserve at least $200 for a standard vacuum cleaner with quality parts.
-If your budget can’t stretch beyond that, then you’ll still be able to gain a good appliance that will last, as long as you keep on top of cleaning and maintenance.
-If you can afford it, then above the $200 mark you can start to benefit from the additional features mentioned above.
-Make a list of the features you know you will really get use out of and try not to get carried away with flashy benefits that you might see on higher-end vacs.
+If your budget can’t stretch beyond that, then you’ll still be able to gain a good appliance that will last as long as you keep on top of cleaning and maintenance.
+If you can afford it, then above the $200 mark, you can start to benefit from the additional features mentioned above.
+Make a list of the features you know you will get used to, and try not to get carried away with the flashy benefits you might see on higher-end vacs.

-Laurie Billson agrees, saying: “Vacuum cleaners do vary in price significantly so it can be tricky to know how much to spend on one, but generally you do get what you pay for.
-Equally, decide if you want a corded or cordless model and make sure it comes with attachments or can be set up in different ways to suit every cleaning need.
+Laurie Billson agrees, saying: “Vacuum cleaners do vary in price significantly, so it can be tricky to know how much to spend on one, but generally you get what you pay for.
+Equally, decide if you want a corded or cordless model and ensure it comes with attachments or can be set up in different ways to suit every cleaning need.
 If you have pets, consider a model with a floorhead designed specifically to pick up cat and dog hair.

-If you choose a cordless model, check the battery run time and whether it comes with a separate additional battery or if the battery is easily removable so that you can buy another battery to extend the run time.
-As we all look to reduce our carbon footprint, research models from brands with a commitment to sustainability as they will use quality parts that are designed and built to last.
+If you choose a cordless model, check the battery run time and whether it comes with a separate additional battery or if it is easily removable to buy another battery to extend the run time.
+As we all look to reduce our carbon footprint, research models from brands committed to sustainability will use quality parts designed and built to last.
 You don't want to have to replace your vacuum cleaner within a few years of buying it."